What Was The First Software Easter Egg?

 Answer: A Philosophical Musing

-An “Easter Egg” is a bit of code hidden away inside an application that, when uncovered, performs some unexpected function.
-Modern Easter Eggs are often quite sophisticated and as early as the 1990s entire games were hidden away inside of bigger applications–Office 97, for example, had a pinball game hidden inside Word and a flight simulator hidden inside Excel.
+A software “Easter egg” is a bit of code hidden away inside an application that, when uncovered, performs some unexpected function.
+Modern Easter eggs are often quite sophisticated and as early as the 1990s, entire games were hidden away inside of bigger applications—Microsoft Office 97, for example, had a pinball game hidden inside Word and a flight simulator hidden inside Excel.

-The earliest Easter Eggs, however, were simple bits of code tucked out of sight by prankster programmers.
-The first recorded software-based Easter Egg hails from the 1960s and was found on the TOPS-10 OS which ran on the DEC PDP-10 computer.
-You could call the basic editor included in the OS with the “make” command.
-If you plugged in the command “make love” you would get a file named love but not without a contemplative pause and the computer responding “not war?” first.
+The earliest Easter eggs, however, were simple bits of code tucked out of sight by prankster programmers.
+The first recorded software-based Easter egg hails from the early 1970s and was found in the TOPS-10 operating system, which ran on the DEC PDP-10 computer.
+You could call the basic editor included in the operating system with the “make” command.
+If you entered the command “make love”, you would get a file named love, but not without a contemplative pause and the computer responding “not war?” first.

-If such simple Easter Eggs find you yearning for the days before complex game-within-app Easter Eggs, you’ll be comforted to know that the simple Easter Egg has not gone extinct.
-Dozens of them abound–such as the VLC logo wearing a Santa hat the week before Christmas every ear.
-You can check out The Easter Egg Archive to find more Easter Eggs in software as well as movies, music, and other media.
+If such simple Easter eggs leave you yearning for the days before complex game-within-app Easter eggs, you’ll be comforted to know that the simple Easter egg has not gone extinct.
+Dozens of them abound—such as the VLC logo wearing a Santa hat the week of Christmas every ear.
+You can check out The Easter Egg Archive to find more Easter eggs in software as well as movies, music, and other media.